 Be nice.
 Or else.

-Toronto Chief Design Officer @Goldmoney Joined about 4 years ago via an invitation from Cat N.
+Toronto Chief Design Officer @Goldmoney Joined over 4 years ago via an invitation from Cat N.

 This is actually a really interesting creative exercise.

 Good to know this is happening to others and not just me, at first it was driving me mad, I have the 2016 machine with the 460 (maybe that's important, maybe not). and two thunderbolt displays that are daisy-chained.